 - Partner & Management Committee Member, Hagens Berman Sobol Shapiro LLP

-- Court-appointed lead counsel for the proposed class of direct purchasers in multidistrict litigation alleging that brand company Merck and generic company Glenmark struck an anticompetitive pay-for-delay agreement to resolve patent-infringement litigation over the drug Zetia.
-In re Zetia Antitrust Litigation, 2:18-md-2836, E.D.
-Va., ECF No. 105.
+- In re Zetia Antitrust Litigation, 2:18-md-2836, E.D.
+Va., ECF No. 105: Court-appointed co-lead counsel and counsel for large national wholesalers in multidistrict litigation alleging brand company Merck and generic company Glenmark struck an anticompetitive pay-for-delay agreement to resolve patent-infringement litigation over the drug Zetia.
+Trial is set for April 2023.

 - Public Justice, Class Action Preservation Committee

-- $150 million settlement for the direct purchaser class in In re Flonase Antitrust Litigation, E.D.
-Pa., 08-cv-3149 (team member).
+- $150 million settlement for the direct purchaser class in an antitrust case alleging GSK submitted a baseless petition to the FDA to delay the FDA’s approvals of generic versions of Flonase.
+In re Flonase Antitrust Litigation, E.D.
+Pa., 08-cv-3149 (Brody, J.) (team member).

-Ms. Johnson grew up in a family law practice (they literally turned a closet into a playroom) in Canfield, Ohio.
-Her grandfather, uncle, father, brother and sister are all lawyers, all practice together, and her mother runs the law office.
-Ms. Johnson’s career choice was perhaps inevitable, though her departure for Boston makes her a bit of a black sheep.
+Ms. Johnson grew up in a family law practice in Canfield, Ohio.
+Her grandfather, uncles, father, brother and sister practice(d) together and her mother ran the law office.
+Ms. Johnson’s career choice was perhaps inevitable, though she hopes her daughters will at least consider another profession.